DeltaFutu/guestbook-openshift/workshop/ibm-operator.md

 ## Summary

 Your cluster now has the IBM Cloud operator installed.
 This operator is able to configure two kinds in the cluster, a **Service** and a **Binding**.
 The **Service** defines a specific IBM Cloud service instance type to create, and the **Binding** specifies a named binding of a service instance to a secret in the cluster.
 For more details about the IBM Cloud operator see the [project repository](https://github.com/IBM/cloud-operators)

+Continue by using the IBM Cloud operator to [Create a Tone Analyzer service on IBM Cloud](create-tone.md)